Tough ‘Ombres host dining out

 |0

-This work, Tough ‘Ombres host dining out, by SFC Randall Townsend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tough ‘Ombres host dining out [Image 14 of 14], by SFC Randall Townsend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT